Voluntary Land Stewardship

 6. Keep in contact with GCA Staff if any questions arise.

-7. GCA Staff commits to check in on the progress and status of your conservation work by reaching out biennially to Nature Steward participants.
+7. GCA Staff commits to checking in on the progress and status of your conservation work by reaching out biennially to Nature Steward participants.

 Mapping Your Property